mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "It's complicated," he said.

 "Ah.
 So the reductive man does understand nuance.
-But only for the people he knows."
+But only for his own family."
 Casra smirked at him coyly.
 "Well, I've spoken enough and we have plenty of time."

 "There was this guy," he started, "who wanted to send hae to space."